Kim Kardashian Critical Of Her Figure In Revealing Video, Complains About Her ‘Bra Fat’

 “So usually tops like this – especially because I am wearing a bra gives me major bra fat, and this suit doesn’t do that,” Kim said.

 The lament came just a few days after Kim was getting some big praise online for her figure.
-As The Inquisitr reported, the Keeping Up With The Kardashians star shared a picture of herself rocking a copper cutout one-piece swimsuit during a visit to Cabo, Mexico.
-The picture earned some attention from celebrity news outlets and earned Kim some big praise from fans, who noted how fit Kim was looking.
+As The Inquisitr reported, the Keeping Up with the Kardashians star shared a picture of herself rocking a copper cut-out one-piece swimsuit during a visit to Cabo, Mexico.
+The picture received some attention from celebrity news outlets and earned Kim major love from fans, who noted how fit Kim was looking.

 But Kardashian believes she still has a ways to go, the OK! magazine report noted.
-She has opened up about a desire to lose weight after saying she put on 18 pounds last year, and said she’s working closely with personal trainer Melissa Alcantra on a plan to get there.
-Kim shared that sometimes she loses focus, including last year, but has since gone all-in on dropping pounds.
+She has opened up about a desire to lose weight after saying she put on 18 pounds last year, and she said she’s working closely with personal trainer Melissa Alcantara on a plan to get there.
+Kim shared that sometimes she loses focus, including last year, but has since gone all-in on dropping the weight.

-Kim has frequently been open with fans about her weight and goals to drop some pounds.
-She frequently shares updates on social media about her diet and workouts, including showing off the reported 70-pound weight loss over the course of seven months after the birth of Saint West.
+Kim has frequently been open with fans about her weight as well as her goals to drop some pounds.
+She often shares updates on social media about her diet and workouts, including showing off the reported 70-pound weight loss over the course of seven months after the birth of Saint West.
 The reality star has never shied away from sharing pictures of herself at any size, however.